egoliveira1/RossmannProject/README.md

 # 1. Business Problem.

-**The company**
+**The company:**<br>
 Dirk Rossmann GmbH, with 56,300 employees in Europe and 4,244 stores, including 2,233 in Germany, is one of the largest drugstore chains in Europe.
 In 2020, the ROSSMANN Group achieved average sales of 10.35 billion euros in Germany, Poland, Hungary, Czech Republic, Albania, Kosovo, Spain, and Turkey.
 The ROSSMANN range is highly customer-oriented.
 The product range comprises approximately 21,700 items and varies by store location and size.
 The average sales area of ​​ROSSMANN drugstores is 590 square meters.
-In 2014, a new store image was launched, with warmer colors, new product ranges, an attractive customer orientation system, and lots of indirect light for a more personal approach with the customer.
+In 2014, a new store image was launched, with warmer colors, new product ranges, an attractive customer orientation system, and lots of indirect light to improve the close relationship with the customer.

-**The problem**
+**The problem:**<br>
 Implementing store improvements requires well-structured financial planning with a small margin of error, preventing the company from wasting money on implementing the initiatives.
 The main difficulty encountered by the CFO was to know how much each store sold and how much would sell in the short term.
 Furthermore, there was no easy, automated, standardized way to obtain this information.